 Public funds for science and innovation

-Public budget for science and innovation reaches 2.9 billion euro in 2019
+Public budget for science and innovation again close to 2.9 billion euro in 2020

-At the time of the 2019 budget preparation, the total public budget for science and innovation amounted to 2.9 billion euro.
-This amount has gradually increased in recent years.
-2019 in particular saw a sharp increase.
+At the time of the 2020 budget preparation, the total public budget for science and innovation amounted to almost 2.9 billion euro.
+That amount is roughly at the same level as in 2019.
+In recent years, significant investments have been made in science and innovation, with a particularly strong increase in 2019.

 Bulk of public funds goes to research and development

-The biggest part of the public funds for science and innovation goes to ‘research and development (R&D)’ (1.94 billion euro in 2019).
-This amount distinctly increased in recent years.
-The second biggest post is ‘education and training’ (0.84 billion euro).
-The ‘scientific and technological services’ post is substantially smaller (0.14 billion euro), and has remained more or less constant over the years.
+The largest part of the public funds for science and innovation goes to ‘research and development (R&D)’.
+In 2020 this amounts to 1.85 billion euro.
+This amount distinctly increased until 2019.
+The second largest post is ‘education and training’ (0.88 billion euro).
+The ‘scientific and technological services’ post is substantially smaller (0.13 billion euro).

 Flanders performs above average in a European context

-In comparison with the countries of the European Union for which data are available, Flanders performs better than average in terms of public funds for R&D. In 2017, the Flemish figure (0.75% of the GDP) beat the European Union average (0.62%).
-Germany comes up top, followed by the Scandinavian countries.
-Ireland did less well with 0.25%.
+In comparison with the countries of the European Union for which data are available, Flanders performs better than average in terms of public funds for R&D. In 2018, the Flemish figure (0.71% of the GDP) beat the European Union average (0.62%).
+Germany comes up top, followed by Denmark.
+Ireland did least well with 0.24%.

 The Horizontal Budget Programme Science and Innovation Policy is the science and innovation policy that is funded by the Flemish government as a whole.
 This concerns administrative data derived from the Science Policy Horizontal Programme of the Flemish budget.